jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 -------------------

-First order binding simulates binding under standard first order conditions where one A interacts with one MT, and all A-MT interactions are identical.
+First order binding simulates binding under standard first order conditions where one A interacts with one MT dimer, and all A-MT interactions are identical.

 .. image:: $(IMAGES)/running-firstorder